-"The sense I got from talking to Watterson's editor was that the syndicate knew very early on that Watterston wasn't going to do this forever," he says.
+"The sense I got from talking to Watterson's editor was that the syndicate knew very early on that Watterston wasn't going to do this forever," he said.

 That's not what fans were expecting.
 They grieved.

 "Watterson stepped away fairly suddenly.
 He gave about a month's notice and he never moved on to another strip.
-And that's tough," says Hingston.
+And that's tough," said Hingston.

 In the final strip, Calvin and Hobbes and their toboggan are the only colour on a white field of snow.

-"That last strip is on a Sunday and Watterson's very clever to draw it in black and white," says Hingston.
+"That last strip is on a Sunday and Watterson's very clever to draw it in black and white," said Hingston.

 It's not sombre.
 There's a strange levity, a feeling of infinity, and of release.